COVID-19: Long-Term Care Facilities

 - Outbreak Testing

-Conduct outbreak testing as soon as possible.
+Conduct outbreak testing as soon as possible, regardless of vaccination status.
 CDC recommends testing ALL staff and residents immediately and every 3-7 days until 14 days pass with no new COVID-19 cases identified.
 (See CDC's testing guidance.)

 - Test Kits